jweygandt/ofd-wearos-digital-watchface/README.md

 So with that in mind, I'm breaking some rules and hacking away...

 # Recent Changes
-5/17/2024 Updated SunsetSunrise complication with an app screen to display more sol Undid most of the brightness overlay, turns out it was agressively dim at times, not sure if it was buggy or not, simply giving a try to a simpler version.
+5/17/2024 Updated SunsetSunrise complication with an app screen to display more solar and lunar statistics.
+Undid most of the brightness overlay, turns out it was agressively dim at times, not sure if it was buggy or not, simply giving a try to a simpler version.